EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/code_review.md

 ### Consideration - what to look for in a review?

+When conducting a code review, you should focus on checking the following:

 - Correctness – does the code do what it is supposed to?
 - Style and consistency – are naming conventions, formatting, and structure consistent?
 - Testing – are there tests?
 Do they cover expected use cases and edge cases?